Car Wash Architecture

 After 1963 this archetype spread all over California.
 From San Diego to the Bay Area several car washes were designed in this manner.
 There are at least 2 remaining on the Peninsula south of San Francisco: one in Redwood City and one in Santa Clara at 3455 El Camino Real.

-After 5 Points Car Wash made its debut, the Googie style spread even further.
-Below are various car washes throughout California and the US.
+After 5 Points Car Wash made its debut, the Googie style spread even further throughout California and elsewhere.
+The Googie car wash shown below is in San Bernardino, CA:

 It is interesting what John Lautner initiated in 1949 and how it turned into a space age futuristic aesthetic.
 Most of these car washes are gone now, but the few remaining ones are starting to be recognized, as in the examples in Whittier and Inglewood, California.